appscode/blog/content/post/stash-v2024.04.08/index.md

 ### New Features

-1. With this new feature in `Kubedump`, you can now specify the types of resources you want to ignore during backup by defining their `GroupKind`.
+1. We've added new feature in `Kubedump` addon.
+You can now specify the types of resources you want to ignore during backup by defining their `GroupKind`.
 GroupKind refers to the category and type of Kubernetes resource.
 For example, `Deployment` is a kind in `apps` group.
 All you have to do is to provide the value of `ignoreGroupKinds` parameter in respective `BackupConfiguration`.
 When specifying which GroupKinds to ignore, you'll use the `<kind.group>` format.
 For instance, if you want to exclude Deployments from your backup, you would provide it like this: `Deployment.apps`.
 You can specify multiple GroupKinds to ignore by separating them with commas.
 For instance, if you want to ignore DaemonSets and Snapshots, you would list them like this: `DaemonSet.apps,Snapshot.repositories.stash.appscode.com`.

    Here is an example of the corresponding `BackupConfiguration` where we have ignored `Snapshot` resources:
    ```yaml